ybchen11/ybchen11.github.io/_pages/about.md

   - /about.html
 ---

-Yuanbin Chen received the B.S. degree in communications engineering from the Beijing Jiaotong University, Beijing, China, in 2019.
-He is currently pursuing the Ph.D. degree in information and communication systems with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications.
+Yuanbin Chen received the B.S. degree in communications engineering from the Beijing Jiaotong University ([BJTU](www.bjtu.edu.cn)), Beijing, China, in 2019.
+He is currently pursuing the Ph.D. degree in information and communication systems with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications ([BUPT](www.bupt.edu.cn)).

 His current research interests are in the area of holographic MIMO, reconfigurable intelligent surface (RIS), and radio resource management (RRM) in future wireless networks.
 He was the recipient of the National Scholarship in 2020 and 2022.
 He is an IEEE Graduated Student Member.

+Email: chen_yuanbin@163.com